amaln2002/amaln2002/README.md

 <br>

 <i>
-I don't want my GitHub to only show finished projects.
+I don't want my GitHub to only show<br>
+things I already know.
 </i>

 <br><br>

 <i>
-I want it to show the journey too —
+I want it to show the journey —
 <br>
-the things I tried,
+the projects that worked,
 <br>
-the problems I solved,
+the ones that didn't,
 <br>
-the ideas I'm still building,
+the ideas still sitting in my notes,
 <br>
 and everything I'm learning along the way.
 </i>